abdelkimo/or-tools/doc_sources/MANUAL/source/manual/metaheuristics/jobshop_lns.rst

-    In its very basic form, we could formulate local search like this:
+    In its very basic form, we could formulate large neighborhood search like this:

     ..  image:: algorithms/LNS_basic_pseudo_code.*
         :height: 110pt